 Interesting… very interesting…

-So I went and actually read up on how other people were doing their walking rainbow experiments and realized the middle jars where we didn’t add any food colouring, actually needed to be left empty.
+It was time to do some research and we learned that the middle jars where we didn’t add any food colouring, actually needed to be left empty.
 The mixing of the colours happens when the waters mix in the jars, not in the paper towels.

-We set up again and watch and waited.
+We set up again and watched and waited.
 In a couple of days we had our rainbow colours!

 But we were curious, so we waited a whole week to see what would happen.
 We were rewarded with a wonderful demonstration of how the whole system brought itself into balance.